bem-site/provider/README.md

 * `symlinks` - array with available symlink names (required).
 * `logger` - settings for logger module.
 See [Logger](https://www.npmjs.com/package/bem-site-logger) for more details.
 * `logs` - object for log paths in cluster application mode.
+* `cluster` - cluster settings.
+This object should contain field `workers` - the number of server processes in cluster.
 * `server` - server setting section.
 Should contain `port` field which can be simple number of port, or path to socket file.